Skip to Content

 3. Millipede

-Fun Fact: Millipedes don’t have a thousand legs, though some of them have come close.
+Fun Fact: Millipedes don’t have a thousand legs, though some have come close.
 The highest known number of legs on a millipede is 750.

 4. MacKenzie Wolf